 For loans made after July 1999, lending institutions are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the loan balance gets under 78 percent of your purchase amount � but not at the point the borrower achieves 22 percent equity.
 (This law does not cover certain higher risk mortgages.)
 However, you can actually cancel PMI yourself (for loans closed after July 1999) once your equity reaches 20 percent, regardless of the original price of purchase.

-Familiarize yourself with your loan statements to keep a running total of principal payments.
-Also stay aware of how much other homes are being sold for in your neighborhood.
-Unfortunately, if you have a recent mortgage loan - five years or fewer, you probably haven't started to pay much of the principal: you have been paying mostly interest.
+Study your statements often.
+You'll want to stay aware of the prices of the houses that are selling around you.
+Unfortunately, if you have a recent mortgage loan - five years or under, you likely haven't started to pay very much of the principal: you are paying mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.